magento-hackathon/FastSimpleExport/README.md

 ## FastSimpleExport - Array output for Magento ImportExport

-### Export Magento Entities as multidimensional arrays for general portability
+### Export Magento Entities as multidimensional arrays for further usage

 This extension is able to export some entities to a simple multidimensional array for further usage.